 The Group aims to build mutual understanding and trust which contributes to a constructive working environment and organizational success.
 We also seek to cultivate a culture of healthy work-life balance for the employees.
-To encourage social bonding in the workplace, the Group has also arranged recreational events during the Reporting Year, such as Christmas celebrations, football match, monthly birthday celebrations and monthly charity events.
+To encourage social bonding in the workplace, the Group has also arranged recreational events during the Reporting Year, such as Christmas celebration, monthly birthday celebrations, interest classes and charity events.

-During the Reporting Year, the Group's employee turnover rate was 52% in Hong Kong.
-Compare to FY2020, the overall turnover rate was higher in FY2021 owing to higher turnover of staff employed for the newly operating hotel and catering services that commenced in May 2021.
-The charts below present the turnover rate by gender and age.
+During the Reporting Year, the Group's employee turnover rate was 43% in Hong Kong.
+The charts and table below present the turnover rate by gender and age.